Why Core Strength Drives Total-Body Performance

 Why Core Strength Matters

-In CrossFit, the core is more than just your abs—it includes the muscles of the trunk, hips, and lower back that stabilize and transfer power.
-A strong core:
+Your core includes the muscles of the trunk, hips, and lower back that stabilize and generate power.

-• Protects against injury by keeping the spine in safe positions under load.
+• Protects against injury by keeping the spine stable under load

 The Core Is More Than Abs